knpuniversity/oo/knpu/episode3/protected-visibility.md

 of the class you're working in.

 Now, there is another designation between `private` and `public` which is called `protected`.
-`Proctected` works exactly like `private` except that subclasses can access it, so when we change it here the error goes away.
+`Protected` works exactly like `private` except that subclasses can access it, so when we change it here the error goes away.
 Cool!
 Let's do a temporary fix for the error we're getting by making all of these things `protected`.
 Everything in our `RebelShip` file looks happy again so let's refresh.
 Ah ha!
 Our dropdown is back in business and showing the rebel designation.